AkhilSamarth/IT-266-Midterm-Project/README.md

 -- Walk over power up to gain its effect (only one can be picked up at a time) -- See "power up specifics" for more details on each power up

-- Creatures: spawn gunner using command "spawn monster_gunner"
+- Creatures: spawn Alien Grunt using command "spawn monster_gunner"

 Weapon specifics

 - Blaster
 -- Fire the weapon to see that it fires bullets instead of the original blaster particle.
 It also plays a bullet sound.
 -- Hold left click to see that the charged attack has been removed.
--- UPGRADE: the firing rate is considerably higher and you can fire much faster now.
+-- UPGRADE: Firing rate is considerably higher

 - Machine gun
--- TODO
+-- Alt-fire grenades by holding down right click before firing -- UPGRADE: Grenade fire rate is increased

 - Shotgun
--- TODO
+-- Works normally without upgrade
+-- UPGRADE: Spread is slightly higher and many more hitscans (50 instead of 10)

 - Hyperblaster
 -- Fire to see that the the original hyperblaster particles have been replaced with those of the rail gun.
 -- Fire at a creature to see that the damage is much lower than that of the default railgun.
--- UPGRADE:
+-- UPGRADE: Increased fire rate

 - Nailgun
--- Fire to see that that ammo now regenerates (up to the default clip size of 8) -- UPGRADE: fire to see that the fire rate is much higher, as is the ammo regeneration rate
+-- Fire to see that that ammo now regenerates (up to the default clip size of 8) -- UPGRADE: Ammo regen rate, clip size, and fire rate are all increased

 - Railgun
 -- Hold right click to see the slowed-down zoom animation and no-overlay zoom, similar to the HL crossbow.
 -- Fire to see that the original hitscan has been replaced with a high-damage crossbow bolt projectile.
 -- Fire at a creature to see that the very high damage done by a single bolt.
--- UPGRADE: fire to see a higher reload rate
+-- UPGRADE: Reloads faster

 - Lightning
 -- Hold the fire button, aimed at the floor, starting aimed close to you and then moving further away, to see the weapon's much more restricted range.
--- UPGRADE: repeat above, but this time, the range will be higher and the ammo consumption will be much lower
+-- UPGRADE: Increased range and lower ammo consumption

 - Dark matter
 -- Spawn in an item using the command "spawn item_{name}", e.g. "item_health_large"
 -- Click on the item and move the mouse around to see that the item has been picked up -- Left click while holding item to throw it
--- Right click while holding item to release it without throwing it -- UPGRADE: the gun can now pick up monsters in addition to items.
-Spawn a monster in using "spawn monster_{name}", e.g. "monster_grunt".
-It can now be picked up and thrown like an item.
+-- Right click while holding item to release it without throwing it -- UPGRADE: Gun can now pick up monsters in addition to items and throwing power is increased
--- Power is increased with upgrade, so the item from before should go further when thrown.

 Power up specifics